sagihaider/sagihaider.github.io/_research/2019_KTP_TTEducation.md

 Funding Amount: £2228,006.00;
-Funder: 50% Innovate UK and 50% Provide CIC;
+Funder: 50% Innovate UK and 50% TT Education;
 Role: Supervisor
 KTP Associate: To be Announced